SKILL.md file plus optional scripts, references, assets, and supporting resources.

 Use a skill when the same behavior should show up again and again.
 A team might use a skill for repository conventions or support workflows.
 A researcher might use one for literature notes.
 A company might package an internal API helper.
 A solo user might create a skill for how they want documents summarized.
 If the instruction is one-off, put it in the thread.
 If it should become part of how Pioneer works in a workspace, make it a skill.Where Skills Live

-Skills are installed on a gateway and made available through the current workspace.
-That means your work gateway can have approved work skills, your home gateway can have personal skills, and your sandbox gateway can be where you test new or untrusted packages.
-One desktop app can connect to all of those gateways without sharing their skill state.Enabled And Implicit Skills
+Skills are installed for the current workspace on a gateway.
+That means your work workspace can have approved work skills, your personal workspace can have personal skills, and your sandbox workspace can be where you test new or untrusted packages.
+Use a separate gateway when the skill should run on a different machine or security boundary.Enabled And Implicit Skills

 Installed skills can be enabled or disabled.
 A disabled skill stays installed on the gateway, but agents should not use it.
 Enabled skills can be implicit or not implicit.
 An implicit skill is available automatically when Pioneer decides it is relevant.
-A not implicit skill is available only when you explicitly ask for it, for example by naming the skill in your prompt.
-Use implicit mode for trusted, general-purpose behavior that should naturally apply in many threads.
-Use not implicit mode for specialized, risky, noisy, or rarely needed skills.Using Skills Safely
+A not implicit skill is available only when you explicitly ask for it, either by selecting it in the composer or by naming it in your prompt.
+Newly installed skills start not implicit by default.
+Use implicit mode only for trusted, general-purpose behavior that should naturally apply in many threads.
+Use not implicit mode for specialized, risky, noisy, or rarely needed skills.Selecting Skills In A Thread

 Installing a skill should not be treated like pasting a harmless prompt.
 Skills can include dynamic tools, dependency expectations, and workflow instructions that affect what agents do.
 Before trusting a skill, look at what it adds, what commands or services it expects, and whether it asks for broad file or network access.
 Then try it with a low-risk prompt before using it on important work.Typical Flow